EscolaLMS/headless-format/source/index.md

 - Synchronous and Asynchronous Learning
 - Learning Analytics

-are handled directly from the server, the response is prepared before being sent in HTML format by PHP preprocessor, the client gets the HTML already rendered document.
+are handled directly from the server, the response is prepared before being sent in HTML format by PHP preprocessor, and the client gets the final rendered HTML document.

 ![LMS monolith architecture.
 Moodle functional architecture](images/moodle2.png)